TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- general mode command list
+	- don't make a namespace for them

 - custom factory in separate file to not mess up formatting
 	- simply cast int to type index in type_in_list_id
 	- type_list with all message types